A Wondrous Red Rock Landscape

 However, expansions of the park’s territory protect more than its iconic rock features — Arches National Park’s delicate, intricate ecosystems are home to an abundance of specially adapted wildlife, including some species on the road to recovery.

 Facilities at the park are somewhat limited.
 If you’re looking to camp out in Arches, it’s advisable to make a reservation.
 Additional accommodation and amenities can be found in and around Moab.

 Activities in Arches National Park

-Easy trails include short loops to Delicate Arch, Double Arch, the Windows and other popular vistas, which are great for families.
-Moderate trails get a little steeper, and can wash out after rainfalls.
-Long trails trek over sandstone slabs and other rugged terrain through Devils Garden and Fiery Furnace.
+Easy trails include short loops to Delicate Arch, Double Arch, the Windows, and other popular vistas, which are great for families.
+Moderate trails get a little steeper and can wash out after rainfalls.
+Long trails trek over sandstone slabs and another rugged terrain through Devils Garden and Fiery Furnace.
 If you’re not taking a ranger-led tour of Fiery Furnace, you’ll need a backcountry permit.

 Auto Touring and Biking